ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 for a significant period of time;
 that is, up to the period defined in {{time}}.

-A better approach is to disregard any data that was transmitted before engaging any hard limits to throughput.
+A better approach is to exclude any data transmitted before sending reduced throughput advice from any monitoring that uses the reduced rate.
 This ensures that the enforcement of limits is minimally disruptive.